 Lying

-If you commit life insurance fraud on your insurance application and lie about any risky hobbies, medical conditions, travel plans, or your family health history, the insurance company can refuse to pay the death benefit.
-Being honest and thorough during the underwriting process is the best way to ensure that there are no surprises later.
+If you commit life insurance fraud on your insurance application and lie about any risky hobbies, health conditions, travel plans, or your family health history, the insurance company can refuse to pay the death benefit.

 Risky hobbies

-If your hobby poses enough of a risk, your insurer may add an exclusion to your policy that prohibits payment if you die doing said risky activity.
 Amateur pilots, for example, may need to have an aviation exclusion rider to get life insurance coverage.
 If they die in a flying accident, their beneficiaries won’t get the death benefit.
-You'll know about this exclusion before you sign the policy.
+You’ll know about this exclusion before you sign the policy.

 Murder

-If the beneficiary of a policy murders the insured, they won’t get the death benefit due to the slayer rule.
 The slayer rule prevents a payout to anyone who murdered — or is closely tied to the murder — of the person insured.
 Instead, the insurance company will pay the death benefit to your contingent beneficiaries or your estate.

 Deaths that occur while you're doing something illegal may be excluded in your policy, too.
 This varies by insurer, so check your policy for details.